Chengcheng-S/schain/README.md

 # Schain
+Do everything that you think is right

-This is a chain based on substrate, and then some on-chain modules are added according to their own ideas
+This is a chain based on substrate, and then some on-chain modules are added according to my own ideas

 ## Getting Started